-Caregiving 101 – This free one hour class is designed to raise awareness of the importance of self-care and will explore the physical, emotional, psychological and social components of caregiving.
+Caregiving 101 – This free one hour class is designed as a time to evaluate your unique caregiver situation so we can connect you to the valuable resources in your community.
 Caregiving can be a rewarding experience but also a difficult and draining job, especially if we are neither trained nor prepared for that role.
-Tips on how to deal with the many challenges of care giving will be offered, as will useful information on available community resources.
 Any person finding themselves in the role of family caregiver would greatly benefit from this free class.
 (Go to calendar)

 Caregiver Support Group – Our drop-in, one-hour support group provides a safe place to connect with other caregivers who truly understand what you are going through.
 Exchange practical information on caregiving problems and possible solutions; Talk through challenges and ways of coping; Share feelings, needs and concerns.
 You’re not alone.
 (Go to calendar)